alaibe/amanuensis/README.md

 #### Github

-If you use github as a code manager, a github release will be created at the end of the process
+If you use github as a code manager, a github release will be created at the end of the process The changelog will also contains all pull requests closed since the latest release

 Via command line:
 ```